AdobeDocs/commerce-frontend-core/src/pages/guide/templates/email-migration.md

 ```

 In this example, the `customer.name` is being computed within the [model](https://github.com/magento/magento2/blob/2.4/app/code/Magento/Sales/Model/Order/Email/Sender/InvoiceSender.php) file.
-Depending on the particular instance of Magento, this data point can be appended within a custom module, directive or any manner of ways.
+Depending on the particular instance, this data point can be appended within a custom module, directive or any manner of ways.

 ## Create a custom directive

-The above examples show changes to default Magento files.
+The above examples show changes to default application files.
 We do not recommend editing core files as changes may be lost when upgrading.
 Instead, if you need to call a method for a custom email template variable, create a custom directive.
 In this example, we will create and pass a `lifetime_spend` custom value.